- 06

 Trains are very comfortable and punctual in Southern Spain but the railway network is limited to the main cities.
 If you are willing to include whitewashed villages, natural parks, smaller towns and rural areas in your Andalusia travel itinerary, a road trip is the best option.
 Therefore you will need a car.

-If you are still thinking about driving yourself, we strongly recommend to not venture into any of the historical centres of Southern Spain with your vehicle.
-Leave your car outside the old town and take a taxi from there to the historical centre.
+If you are still thinking about driving yourself, we strongly recommend to not venture into any of the historic centres of Southern Spain with your vehicle.
+Leave your car outside the old town and take a taxi from there to the historic centre.
 This will save you a lot of stress, time and energy.

 What’s the best time of the year to travel to Andalusia, Southern Spain?